McMattheww/GVSU-CIS350-text-based-RPG/README.md

 ## Run Instructions

-* Install Python version 3.x,
+* Install Python version 3.x
 * Instal Pygame, run command without quotes "py -m pip install pygame".
 Your python might not be called py, substitute py with whatever python is called on your system
-* Download and extract the files, you need everything in the src/ folder to remain in the same folder, (The readme and pycharm project folders are optional)
+* Download repository
 * run main.py in src/ to execute the game